sarah-you/c0323-code-solutions/react-state/react-state-quiz-notes.md

 - What are _hooks_ in React?

-  - functions that allow you to use and manage state
+  - special react functions that allow you to use and manage state
+  - life cycle of a component: created, called, mounted to DOM, rendered, and unmouted (there are diff hooks used in each state)

 - What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))

   - you can only call it at the top level of component (like imports)
+  - must start with "use" followed by name with capital letter
+  - can't be called conditionally; must be called in same order
+  - react component or another hook are the only things that can call hooks

 - What is the purpose of state in React?

   - to store and manage the changing data that affects the appearance/behavior of the UI (ex. logging into a website)
+  - information that affects the visual display, it will be state's responsibility

 - Why can't we just maintain state in a local variable?